Domestic violence and abuse

 There are also lots of charities that help both men and women get help with abuse.

-There are ways for you to stay in the UK if your relationship has broken down because of domestic violence.
+You can stay in the UK if your relationship has broken down due to domestic violence.

-You must tell the Home Office as soon as you separate if you're a dependant on your partner's visa - explain your circumstances and that you've experienced domestic abuse.
-You’ll be in the UK illegally as soon as you separate - not once you’re divorced.
+You must tell the Home Office as soon as you separate - explain your circumstances and that you've experienced domestic abuse.
+The Home Office might end your permission to stay as a partner, so it's important to make another application to stay as soon as possible.

 Financial abuse happens where a perpetrator uses financial means to control you and may include any of the following: